adrelanos/aeternity-wiki/Aeternity-Technology.md

 <small>State channels enable highly scalable, trustless transactions of value and purely functional, easily verifiable turing-complete smart contracts.
 State channels effortlessly support an immense throughput of transactions.
 The execution of the Smart-Contracts as well as the settlement happens off-chain.
-In other words: They are one-to-one- sidechains, where the blockchain acts as a public crypto court only used for disagreement resolution.</small>
+In other words: They are one-to-one sidechains, where the blockchain acts as a public crypto court only used for disagreement resolution.</small>
 </td>
 </tr>
 </tbody>